RIA Advanced Pillar Designations

 Maintaining Your Restoration Certification

-Once you become certified, it's critical that you maintain your certification.
+Once you become certified, you must maintain your certification.
 Upon formal notification from RIA, Certificants begin their 3-year certification cycle, which runs on the calendar year.
 Example: The 3-year certification cycle for a professional who becomes certified in October 2018 would run from July 1, 2019 – June 30, 2022.

 By taking a 3-day RIA Pillar Designation Course, you can obtain 19.5 CEC credits.